FAQs

 When can I access the route files (GPX/TCX) to download to my navigation device?

-Draft versions are available from the end of March 2022.
+Draft versions are available from the end of March 2025.
 You may use these for your own purposes when you sign up, but please be aware they may be subject to change.
-The final versions will be available from the middle of April
+The final versions will be available from the middle of April.
+Links to the GPX/TCX routes will be included in your Rider Information Document which will be emailed to you.

 What time will the riders set off on Sunday?